laura-summerauer/ssl-central-africa/README.md

 This is a repository with codes and data, basing on the manuscript “Filling a key gap: a soil spectral library for central Africa”.
-The material within this repository helps to reproduce our optained results.
+The material within this repository allows to reproduce our optained results.

+  - **R**: used R scripts
+  - **R/Rhelper**: used R functions
+  - **data/reference\_data**: reference data for the two soil spectral libraries (SSL); our central African SSL called CSSL and the AfSIS SSL
+  - **data/metadata**: metadata for the two soil spectral libraries (SSL); our central African SSL called CSSL and the AfSIS SSL used for the modeling
+  - **data/spectra\_data**: spectral data for the two soil spectral libraries (SSL); our central African SSL called CSSL and the AfSIS SSL